translate/translate/docs/commands/pofilter_tests.rst

 simplecaps
 ----------

-checks the capitalisation of two strings isn't wildly different
+Checks the capitalisation of two strings isn't wildly different

 This will pick up many false positives, so don't be a slave to it.
 It is useful for identifying translations that don't start with a capital letter